 Alternate Characters and Stylistic Sets

 Some OpenType fonts with numerous alternate glyphs have them grouped into Stylistic Sets.
-These are preselected groupings that allow for the easy insertion of anywhere from one to 20 alternates.
+These are preselected groupings that allow for the easy insertion of anywhere from one to twenty alternates.
 They can be selected individually or in non-contiguous multiples, eliminating the tedious and time-consuming task of selecting each alternate character individually, especially in lengthy text.
 Stylistic Sets can be used for a single alternate character, or to group together several that harmonize well or have similar characteristics.
-Unfortunately this feature is not utilized by that many OpenType fonts, but the ones that do incorporate this time-saving feature make it much easier for the designer to take advantage of these options.
-(Note that Stylistic Sets are only available and accessible in Adobe InDesign at this point in time, and not in Illustrator or other Creative Suite apps.)
+Unfortunately this feature is not utilized by all OpenType fonts, but the ones that do incorporate this time-saving feature make it much easier for the designer to take advantage of these options.

 If a font has Stylistic Sets, the best way to find out what is in each set is via the Glyphs panel’s pull-down menu, where they will appear if available in the font.
-James Montalbano says, “The great thing about Stylistic Sets is they allow the type designer to imbue fonts with multiple personalities and a flexibility that was hard to duplicate in metal and photo type.
+James Montalbano, a type designer and professor, says, “The great thing about Stylistic Sets is they allow the type designer to imbue fonts with multiple personalities and a flexibility that was hard to duplicate in metal and photo type.
 The bad thing about Stylistic Sets is they are poorly implemented in design software and most graphic designers have no idea they exist.”
-So it is up to us, the designers, to hunt and peck until we find them.
+So it is up to us, the designers, to hunt until we find them.

 There are so many features in OpenType fonts that users are not aware of, and alternate characters are one of the most valuable of them.
 If you take the time to seek out alternates and any other “hidden” typographic features of a font, you will be able to be more creative and effective in your work.
 If you don’t explore their availability, you won’t be able to take full advantage of a font’s features and capabilities.